 288 Albert Street, Brunswick

 Father and son duo, Domenico and Davide Gaglioti spent years in Bologna studying the art of gelato.
-With all that knowledge and lots of time put in perfecting their craft, they opened up Gelateria Bico in Brunswick.
-They serve a range of classic gelato and sorbets, including vegan options too—and they’re always spicing up their menu with new specials to keep you crawling back.
+With all that knowledge and lots of time put into perfecting their craft, they opened up Gelateria Bico in Brunswick.
+They serve a range of classic gelato and sorbets, including plenty of vegan options too—and they’re always spicing up their menu with new specials to keep you crawling back.
+Think brown butter, honey and rosemary or pecan pie with flakes of pie crust.
+Don’t worry, we’re drooling too.

 Beku Gelato